Modify Alimony Orders in Wisconsin

 When circumstances change significantly modifications can be made to alimony

-In some circumstances even a substantial change in income may not be sufficient reason to modify payments.
-In cases where the payor pays a percentage, for example 10%, of their income to the other spouse just because income is reduced does not mean the percentage should change.
-It will depend on the circumstances of your original divorce proceeding.
+In some circumstances, even a substantial change in income may not be sufficient reason to modify payments.
+This is especially true in cases where the person paying alimony pays a percentage.
+For example, if the payer is paying 10% of their income to the other spouse, the judge may decide that just because income is reduced does not mean the percentage should change.

-Whatever the situation when financial changes occur ensure you know your rights and all factors are taken into account so your alimony order is a fair, equitable alimony order.
+Whatever the situation, when financial changes occur, ensure you know your rights.
+Work together with your attorney to make sure all factors in your life are taken into account so your alimony order is a fair, equitable alimony order.

 We are Always Here to Help